Frequently Asked Questions

 src/server.js

-You should see log output indicating the server is listening on port 8000.
-You can test the health check endpoint using
+You should see log output indicating your server is listening on port 8000.
+Test the health check endpoint using

 curl http://localhost:8000/health